On the gradual death of online anonymity

 I’m currently reading Debt: The First 1,000 Years by David Graeber, The Waste Makers by Vance Packard, and 77 Dream Songs by John Berryman.
 I’m watching The Nanny (S1) and Frasier (S2)

-Thank you for reading this edition of gen yeet.
+Thank you for reading.
 You can follow me on Twitter or Instagram.
-My inbox is always open for feedback and general comments.
 If you are feeling generous and wish to support my free work, please consider paying me via Paypal or Venmo @nguyenterry.

 My name is Eddie and I found your newsletter through this essay (on twitter).
 I’m an Elder Zoomer and have been thinking a lot about the internet’s role in my perception of Self.